Technorely/tendermint/docs/spec/consensus/signing.md

 ## Double Signing

 Signers must be careful not to sign conflicting messages, also known as "double signing" or "equivocating".
-Tendermint has mechanisms to publish evidence of validators that signed conflicting votes, so they can be punished by the application.
-Note Tendermint does not currently handle evidence of conflciting proposals, though it may in the future.
+Tenderely has mechanisms to publish evidence of validators that signed conflicting votes, so they can be punished by the application.
+Note Tenderely does not currently handle evidence of conflciting proposals, though it may in the future.

 ### State